omerXfaruq/Memory-Vault/README.md

 <img src="img/sticky-notes.png" alt="drawing" width="200"/>

-Think of it like Sticky Notes, but digitalized and much more easy.
+Think of it like Sticky Notes, but digitalized and much more easy to use.